-The Joint Investment Agreement provides that each party may terminate the agreement upon the occurrence of certain events, including, among others, (i) repayment of the Bonds, (ii) that STIC no longer holds any shares resulting from the exercise of the warrants or conversion of the 2.5% Convertible Bonds, or (iii) the completion by DDI of an initial public offering.
+The Joint Investment Agreement provides that each party may terminate the agreement upon the occurrence of certain events, including, among others, repayment of the Bonds or the completion by DDI of an initial public offering.
 DoubleU Games and STIC have agreed to terminate the Joint Investment Agreement upon the consummation of the offering.
 See Note 4: Debt to our audited consolidated financial statements included in this prospectus.